 EPPs are intended to address normal operations at project sites.
 Regardless of planning and precautions implemented to avoid upset conditions, unexpected events may still occur.
-Contingency plans for spill control and emergency response plans for unexpected situations provide the means to mitigate or otherwise manage, environmental consequences that may otherwise result.
+Contingency plans for spill control and emergency response plans for unexpected situations provide the means to mitigate or otherwise manage environmental consequences that may result.

-Typically, demolition and construction contractors maintain corporate spill prevention and contingency plans and emergency response plans tailored to the nature of the work undertaken by them.
-Although there may be features that are common to every plan, plans for the demolition or construction of high-rise buildings differ from those associated with excavation projects or works in watercourses.
+Typically, construction managers and / or contractors maintain corporate spill prevention and contingency plans and emergency response plans tailored to the nature of the work being undertaken.

-All construction contractors working in the WT Development Area are required to develop and implement a spill prevention and contingency plan and an emergency response plan that consider the project-related activities to be undertaken in their contract.
+All construction managers and / or contractors working in the DWA are required to develop and implement a Spill Prevention and Contingency Plan and an Emergency Response Plan that consider the project-related activities being undertaken as part of their contract.